CoderDojo Athenry will restart for the 2018-2019 season on 15 September 2018.

-New members are always welcome: just come along, fill out a form, and join in.
+New members are always welcome: just come along on any Saturday, fill out a form, and join in.
 You should bring a laptop if you have one, or if possible arrange to share one with a friend, and feel free to bring a drink and/or snack also.
 We also have some loaner laptops available to borrow each week.

 Ninjas from 7 to 17 are welcome to join us.
 Children aged 12 and under must be accompanied by a parent/guardian who stays in the room for the full session.
 We have over 150 members in total, about 50/50 girls and boys.

-For the 2017/18 season that started in September 2017, we have the following groups in different rooms in CoderDojo Athenry:
+For the 2018/19 season , we have the following groups in different rooms in CoderDojo Athenry:

 - Explorers, led by Martha, is where people usually start; they learn how to progam in Scratch and how to use graphics packages and stop-motion animation

 - Advancers, led by Oliver, features more advanced projects Scratch and some other technologies

 - Bodgers, led by Declan, involves digital making and physical computing using the Raspberry Pi and Arduino